leakspin/leakspin.github.io/resume.md

 ### Computer Skills
 Skills on Adobe Photoshop, Adobe Illustrator and Adobe Premiere.

+Advance understanding of GNU/Linux and Microsoft Windows systems, with their possible development environments and command line utilities.

 Programming languages:
- * Basic understanding of C, Java and Python.
-Basic knowledge of Symfony, Laravel and Apache.
+ * Basic understanding of C, Java, Ruby and Python.
+Basic knowledge of Symfony and Apache.
  * Advanced understanding of PHP, SQL, HTML, JavaScript, CSS and Nginx.
-I’m used to work with the PHP framework Phalcon.
+I’m used to work with the PHP frameworks Phalcon and Laravel.

 ### Other Activities
 * Collaborator as writer in **“SupplyZero”**.
 * Collaborator as writer in the magazine **"Le Puig"** of Matemático Puig Adam High School of Getafe.
 * Collaborator and design coordinator on the magazine **“Revista Futuro”**.
 * Volunteer as accommodator and security staff on **“T3chFest”**, a computer fair organized by students of the EPS of Universidad Carlos III de Madrid.
 * Collaborator as writer in **“The Gamer eSports”**.
 * Founder member and assistant on **"Kawaii Kiwis"**.